Michael slowed before he meant to.

 Yuri's head tilted.
 "Something's off."

-Park's eyes flicked toward Michael, then toward the interface-less air in front of him, then back to the tunnels.
+Park's eyes moved to the interface-less air in front of Michael, then back to the tunnels.

 He knew enough to notice it anyway.